-If you still run Microsoft Windows 7 on your computer, you need to be aware that Microsoft will cease support for the operating system on January 14th 2020.
+If you still run Microsoft Windows 7 on your computer, you need to be aware that Microsoft ceased support for the operating system on January 14th 2020.
 As a result, no longer issues updates, security patches, bug fixes and Microsoft Security Essentials for the operating system.

-- As no security updates are issued, your PC running Windows 7 will be highly vulnerable to infection by malware, with criminals being well aware of the vulnerability.
+- As no security updates are issued, your PC running Windows 7 is vulnerable to infection by malware, with criminals being well aware of the vulnerability.

 - Such malware could be used by criminals for a number of purposes, including:

 - To steal your personal and financial details in order to commit fraud

 - To commit identity theft in order to apply for bank accounts, passports and other facilities in your name.

 - To monitor your email and other communications.

 - To make your PC part of a botnet, commonly used to attack corporate or government websites.